 Is it a betrayal from a friend or a loved one?

 Is it difficulties at work?

-Is it concerns over what’s going on in our country and world?
+Is it what’s going on in the country right now?

-Peace grounds us like the Roman soldier’s shoes plow into the ground.
+Peace grounds us like the Roman soldier’s shoes dig into the ground.

 Put on your armor.